EQing in Octaves: Part 1

 But in GOLD CLIP, it does :)

-Much like tape, the high-frequency compression applied is instantaneous, without attack or release artifacts.
+Much like tape, Alchemy applies high-frequency compression instantaneously, without attack or release artifacts.
+This makes it ideal for taming harshness in a natural and transparent way.

-You can use Alchemy as a subtle de-esser, or high-frequency softener.
-I tend to start with Alchemy at 0 dB, then dial in the amount of clipping I desire.
-I then turn up Alchemy to pull back the harsh mids and highs.
-Usually 0.25 dB or less is all I need.
-Sometimes I do not need any at all and command-clicking the Alchemy knob bypasses it entirely.
+Alchemy can be used as a subtle de-esser or high-frequency softener.
+I usually start with Alchemy at 0 dB, then set the amount of clipping I need.
+From there, I turn up Alchemy to pull back harsh mid-range and high frequencies, creating a smoother, more polished sound.

-If you have a limiter adding gain AFTER Gold Clip, Alchemy will increase the perceived loudness of kick drums and other low-frequency transients as they ascend into the clipper.
+If you’re using a limiter to add gain after Gold Clip, Alchemy can also enhance perceived loudness.
+It increases the impact of kick drums and other low-frequency transients as they ascend into the clipper, giving your mix more weight and punch.

 Things to Keep In Mind